 What do we have here?!
 A big plate of Thanksgiving hugs, that’s what.
 But not just Thanksgiving.
 A cold-weather staple, full of herby comforting flavors, contrasting textures, and oodles of meaty mushrooms, whole grain bread, sweet dried cranberries, peppery sausage, and warm apples.
 All of this baked together in your most favorite casserole dish, then finished with a sprinkling fresh rosemary.

 This is the stuffing I enjoyed every year at every Thanksgiving holiday that I can remember.
 Mom prepped it the night before, stuffed some into the turkey, and served the rest as dressing alongside sweet potato and green bean casserole.
 This herbed sausage, cranberry, and apple stuffing stole the show each and every year to the point where mom just began making it on the regular.
 Kevin’s become even a bigger fan than I am– if that’s even possible at this point.
 With just two of us, this dish makes a ton of leftovers and practically nothing can outshine its flavor, texture, and comfort-food-level.
-1 million heart eyed smileys now.
+1 million heart eyed smileys.

 And I know you and your family will love it just as much.

 Let me walk you through the recipe real quick so you know exactly what’s about to happen in your kitchen.
 It all starts with bread.
 Now you can use white bread, which is what mom used growing up.
 These days, we’ve all switched over to whole grain bread.
 Really, you can use whatever bread your family loves.
 You can even use cornbread for cornbread stuffing!
 The ONLY thing about the bread that is a must?
 It has to be somewhat stale.
 Day-old bread makes the most wonderful stuffing because it has texture.
 Fresh bread will become soggy in the baked stuffing– and we certainly don’t want that!
 Grab a loaf of bread, cut it up into cubes, then leave it out on the counter for a day.
 I usually cover it with paper towels.
 Then, I toast it for 15 minutes in the oven.
 Easy easy easy.